Hold on! We need to deconstruct this question as it makes some assertions in amongst a couple of questions. The assertions, I see, are:

 J.N.
 Darby did not ‘invent’ or ‘create’ any new doctrine in relation to the transfer of believers from the earth to heaven prior to the End Days of this world, called the Days of Tribulation.
 The early believers wrote about this nearly 1700 years before Darby!
 Darby resurrected this doctrine, lost by the reformers and forgotten by the Church who were more concerned with form than substance.
 The 1800’s ushered in a period of frank re-examination of the Scriptures, and these lost doctrines, lost due to the introduction of allegorisation of Scripture (see below) by Augustine and embedded in law by Constantine and others in A.D.
 313. This method of interpretation lingers today and is the basis of much apostasy in the modern church.

-Believers those that that make up the Church, who are saved by believing in the Lord Jesus Christ - will be taken to heaven by Jesus Christ himself – immediately after the resurrection of Christians that have died (i.e. the dead rise first, followed by those living Christians).
+Believers – that is those that that make up the Church and have been saved by believing in the Lord Jesus Christ – will be taken to heaven by Jesus Christ himself, immediately after the resurrection of Christians who have died (i.e. the dead rise first, followed by those living Christians).
 This is called the rapture.

 The understanding that believers in the Church would be resurrected in bodily form was known in the first century, and that following this, the Messianic Kingdom would be established for a thousand years (e.g. Justin Martyr A.D.
 80).
-That a Messianic Kingdom would be established was known millennia before Christ came by the Jews, and indeed, was what the Jews were hoping Jesus would usher in (e.g. Luke 7:19).
+That a Messianic Kingdom would be established was known by the Jews millennia before Christ came, and indeed was what the Jews were hoping Jesus would usher in (e.g. Luke 7:19).
 Today some Jews still wait for the Messiah to come and return Israel to its former glory – but the Jews need to believe in Yeshua first.
 Various texts from the first century clearly articulate that there would be a resurrection of believers before the judgement and establishment of the Messianic Kingdom.
 References quote Barnabas, Irenaeus, Justin Martyr, Lactantius, Methodius, Papiasa and Tertullian as writing about the visible resurrection of the Church and the coming thousand year reign.
-They also believed that God created the earth in six days etc., showing their literal interpretation of scripture.
+They also believed that God created the earth in six days etc., showing their literal interpretation of the Scriptures.

 As the early apostles predicted, wicked and evil men entered the church and destroyed the truth being taught.
-Most notably the grace of God was made of no-effect initially by stating that the Bible was a series of allegories, which could only be interpreted by those with special knowledge (read: those in power), and later to ensure no-one could check against Scripture what was being taught, the Bible was only made available in a foreign language (Latin, which the common person did not learn).
+Most notably the grace of God was made of no-effect initially by stating that the Bible was a series of allegories, which could only be interpreted by those with special knowledge (in reality, those in power), and later to ensure no-one could check against Scripture what was being taught, the Bible was restricted by being produced and taught only in a foreign language (Latin, which the common person did not learn).
 Indeed it became a capital offence to own and read the Bible during periods of the Dark Ages – which was the age of illiteracy.

 I know that after my departure fierce wolves will come in among you, not sparing the flock; and from among your own selves will arise men speaking twisted things, to draw away the disciples after them.
 Acts 20:29-30

-The truth was rendered impotent by the church of the day – the Roman Catholic Church – who usurped Jesus Christ and the authority of the Bible by giving herself the power to forgive sins (only God can forgive), and to make laws, rules and dogmas that originated from the Church and not God (We are under grace not the law).
-This enabled a rich, ruling class to develop with absolute power even unto salvation, whose ideology was underpinned by superstition and fear for nearly 1400 years.
+The truth was rendered impotent by the church of the day – the Roman Catholic Church – who usurped Jesus Christ and the authority of the Bible by giving herself the power to forgive sins (only God can forgive sins), and to make laws, rules and dogmas that originated from the Church and not God (we are under grace not the law).
+This enabled a rich, ruling class to develop with absolute power, whose ideology was underpinned by superstition and fear for nearly 1400 years.

 [T]hus making void the word of God by your tradition that you have handed down.
 And many such things you do.
 Mark 7:13